blacktrace-protocol/blacktrace/blacktrace-go/TWO_NODE_DEMO_README.md

 ## What This Demo Shows

-The script demonstrates the full BlackTrace off-chain negotiation workflow:
+The script demonstrates the full BlackTrace off-chain negotiation workflow with authentication:

 1. ✅ **Node Startup** - Starts two independent nodes with automatic P2P connection
+2. ✅ **User Authentication** - Registers and authenticates users for each node
-2. ✅ **Order Creation** - Maker creates a sell order
+3. ✅ **Order Creation** - Maker creates a sell order (authenticated as alice)
-3. ✅ **Order Propagation** - Order broadcasts via gossipsub to all peers
+4. ✅ **Order Propagation** - Order broadcasts via gossipsub to all peers
-4. ✅ **Proposal Submission** - Taker makes multiple price proposals
+5. ✅ **Proposal Submission** - Taker makes multiple price proposals (authenticated as bob)
-5. ✅ **Proposal Tracking** - All proposals stored with unique IDs
+6. ✅ **Proposal Tracking** - All proposals stored with unique IDs
-6. ✅ **Proposal Review** - Maker lists and reviews all proposals
+7. ✅ **Proposal Review** - Maker lists and reviews all proposals
-7. ✅ **Proposal Acceptance** - Maker accepts a specific proposal
+8. ✅ **Proposal Acceptance** - Maker accepts a specific proposal

 ## Usage